 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Carrier oils are used in aromatherapy, a complementary therapy where various essential oils are applied to the body to aid both physical and emotional health and well-being.
-Carrier oils dilute the concentrated essential oils so they can be applied to the skin without side effects.
+Carrier oils are a key part of aromatherapy, which is a complementary therapy that involves using essential oils to aid physical and emotional health.
+Carrier oils dilute concentrated essential oils so that people can apply them to the skin without experiencing side effects.

-In this article, we examine what carrier oils are, and how people can use them alongside essential oils.
+This article examines what carrier oils are and how people can use them alongside essential oils.

-Essential oils are distilled from the aromatic leaves, bark, and roots of plants.
-If applied to the skin directly, they can cause reactions, such as severe irritation, redness or burning.
+People make essential oils through the distillation of the aromatic leaves, flowers, barks, and roots of plants.
+If they apply these oils directly to the skin, however, they can cause reactions, such as severe irritation, flushing, or burning.

-Carrier oils are used to dilute the essential oils and help “carry” them into the skin.
-Aloe vera gels and unscented body lotion are also sometimes used as carriers.
+Carrier oils dilute the essential oils and help “carry” them into the skin.
+People also sometimes use aloe vera gels and unscented body lotions as carriers.

-Carrier oils are vegetable oils, such as coconut oil or avocado oil, that have been derived from the seeds, kernels, or nuts of a plant.
+Carrier oils are usually vegetable oils, such as coconut oil or avocado oil, derived from the seeds, kernels, or nuts of a plant.

-Different carrier oils have different properties and use.
-The carrier oil chosen for aromatherapy treatment will depend on the desired outcome.
+Different carrier oils have different properties and uses.
+The carrier oil a person chooses for aromatherapy treatment will depend on their desired outcome.

-The oil smells of coconut and can be used either as a carrier oil or on its own.
-It can be applied to the skin, hair, and lips, and helps to protect the skin by leaving a thin layer behind.
+A person may use coconut oil either as a carrier oil or on its own.
+They can apply it to the skin, hair, and lips, and it helps protect the skin by leaving a thin layer of oil behind.